Emma Watson's 'Levitating' Dress Baffles the Internet - ExBulletin

 Emma Watson’s ‘Levitating’ Dress Baffles the Internet

-Some suggested they had the answer to how the dress seemed to defy gravity.

-Carolina__emme wrote: People, come on!
-The dress is not hanging from her ears or photoshopped, the dress is designed to have bones, it’s just sewing.
-Have you ever seen the Met Gala and its exaggerated dresses?
+(CNN) — Emma Watson probably didn’t expect to be at the center of the latest viral clothing talk when she posted a instagram pic of herself wearing a sky-blue Loewe number on Monday, but many internet commentators seemed almost as confused by the gravity-defying figure as they were by the infamous white-and-gold (or black-and-blue) dress there.
+Eight years.

+In the image, the asymmetrical mini dress appears to float over Watson’s body, with its neckline – both pointed and loosely draped – particularly hovering without any visible means of support.

-Watson, whose Instagram bio includes the description Grand Duchess of Ginspiration, is seen posing alongside her brother Alex, who is holding a bottle of Renais gin, a brand launched by their family.
+(Watson is also posing alongside his brother Alex, who is holding a bottle of Renais gin, a liquor brand recently launched by their family.)

-In an overt take on the drink on Twitter last month, Watson wrote: Delighted to present Renais Gin @RenaisSpirits – an ode to the sunny vineyards of Chablis where my family has been producing wine for 30 years.
-Renais is our love letter to Chablis; is carbon neutral, made with love from recycled grapes.
-Love, Emma
+The optical illusion has led some ‘Harry Potter’ fans to ask Watson, who played Hermione Granger in the blockbuster films, if the garment was the result of Hogwarts magic – rather than just magic of fashion.
+“That dress said Wingardium Leviosa,” read the top-liked response on Watson’s post, referring to a levitation spell used in the books and movies.
+Other, less kind comments compared the piece to a broken umbrella, or what happens “when you try to fold a fitted sheet”.

+But the magic of the dress is in its sly construction.
+Loewe, the Spanish brand currently helmed by fashion designer Jonathan Anderson, has experimented with illusion dresses with success in recent seasons, from sweeping silhouettes that move with the eye to trompe-l’oeil images that can tempt doubles taken.
+Watson’s mini dress is from her Spring/Summer 2023 collection, which played with structure and shape, and included several dresses with similar necklines.

 |